dmcgits/dmcgits.github.io/mds/ISE102/week1_notes.md

 ![console stay open](assets/week1/console_stay_open.png)
 _This setting will keep the console from closing when your program ends_

-> To compile and run your source file go to Debug -> _Start without debugging_.

 I recommend pausing your antivirus.
 For example, I turn off avast shields for 1 hour.
 Otherwise it'll intercept your new code.

 Even something this brief is less clear in code, so make your life easy.